ArminToric28/Incident-Response-Writeup/README.md

 <h2>Alert Triggered!</h2>

-- Here is the case management page where we as Analysts see alerts trigger and respond.
+- Here is the case management page in this SOC where, we as Analysts, see alerts get triggered and respond.
 In this case we had an incident occur involving a Possible SQL Injection Payload Detected

 ![LetsDefendAlert](https://user-images.githubusercontent.com/98111674/190935338-d1c7bb2f-a693-42fd-94c0-8194f447eac8.png)